albincorreya/PerceptualSoundBrowser/README.md

 This was developed as a part of my final thesis for Masters' in [Sound and Music Computing](https://www.upf.edu/en/smc/) at [Music Technology Group, Barcelona](https://www.upf.edu/web/mtg).
 You can find a detailed explanation of the project [here]().

-For timbral feature extraction, this project uses the [timbral sound models](https://github.com/AudioCommons/timbral_models) developed by [Andy Pearce](https://www.surrey.ac.uk/DMM/People/andy_pearce/) as a part of [AudioCommons](http://www.audiocommons.org/) initiative.

 This project uses an abstraction of [Freesound_Max-MSP_Modules](https://github.com/albincorreya/Freesound_Max-MSP_Modules) for accessing freesound API services.
 (Download the repo add it in your Max 7 search patch for using it with other projects)

+For timbral feature extraction,this project uses the [timbral sound models](https://github.com/AudioCommons/timbral_models) developed by [Andy Pearce](https://www.surrey.ac.uk/DMM/People/andy_pearce/) as a part of [AudioCommons](http://www.audiocommons.org/) initiative.
+And, this has been done offline using an [batch extraction script](https://github.com/albincorreya/smcmasterthesis2017/blob/master/multiclass_timbralfeature_extractor.py)

 ## Requirements